This is the multi-page printable view of this section. Click here to print.

 • Error Extending: Abnormal state during capacity expansion

-• Backing Up: Volume backup in progress
+• Backing Up: Volume being backed up

-• Restoring Backup: Volume backup restoration in progress
+• Restoring Backup: Volume backup being recovered

 • Error Deleting: Abnormal state during deletion